Apocalyptic and post-apocalyptic fiction: Video games

 Call of Duty: Ghosts (2013) is set in a near future that follows the nuclear destruction of the Middle East.
 The oil-producing nations of South America form the "Federation of the Americas" in response to the ensuing global economic crisis and quickly grow into a global superpower, swiftly invading and conquering Central America, the Caribbean, and Mexico.

 Judgment: Apocalypse Survival Simulation (2016) is set during an ongoing Apocalypse, after a Hellgate opens on Earth and a host of demons enter the world.
 The player controls a group of survivors that found a base to fight back and find a way to repel the invasion.

-The Splatoon franchise takes place in a future where humans and all mammals died out due to accelerating climate change, multiple wars and the detonation of a nuclear device in the ice caps causing the ocean levels to rapidly rise.
-Although many groups of humans tried to survive for some time, both in an underground habitat called Alterna and on a spacecraft called Ark Polaris, all of the attempts resulted in accidents that led to the groups dying out, in the DLC "Splatoon 2 : Octo Expansion" the character of Commander Tartar is introduced, its purpose being to pass down humanity's knowledge to the next dominant species that may rise after the devastation of Earth's biosphere.
+The Splatoon franchise takes place in a future where humans and all mammals died out due to accelerating climate change, multiple wars, and the detonation of a nuclear device in the ice caps causing the ocean levels to rapidly rise.
+Although many groups of humans tried to survive for some time, both in an underground habitat called Alterna and on a spacecraft called Ark Polaris, all of the attempts resulted in accidents that led to the groups dying out.
+The DLC Splatoon 2 : Octo Expansion introduces the character of Commander Tartar, its purpose being to pass down humanity's knowledge to the next dominant species that may rise after the devastation of Earth's biosphere.

 Old World Blues is a Hearts of Iron IV mod set in the Fallout universe.
 This mod has been praised for its effective portrayal of the Fallout series within a grand strategy setting.

 My Time at Portia and My Time at Sandrock (released 2019 and 2023 respectively) are both farm sim video games that were developed by Pathea.
 Both games took place 300 years after most modern technologies were destroyed.

+Ultrakill (2020) is set in a world where all of humanity has died out due to various causes in an alternate World War I, leaving behind blood-powered machinery which resides in the game's version of Hell.